I’m always on the prowl looking for ways to save money and help the environment when building my model railways.

 Here are my top 10 fun recycling tips to save money when making a model railway.

-I don’t know about you but I by a lot of ballast, flock and scatter material but unless you buy them in the large bottles they’re a nightmare to store.
+I don’t know about you but I bye a lot of ballast, flock and scatter material but unless you buy them in large bottles they’re a nightmare to store.
 The bags rip and the stuff goes everywhere.
 Luckily, I also buy a lot of Chinese takeaways and the little plastic containers that the food arrives in make great storage boxes for model-making materials.

-Pringles tubes.
-Tunnels.
+Pringles tubes = tunnels.
 Say no more.

 Water bottles and the like, cut up, make great glass for windows.